TypeStrong/fork-ts-checker-webpack-plugin/CONTRIBUTING.md

 ### Releasing a beta version

-All new features, fixes and improvements should be merged into the `beta` branch.
+Experimental features and improvements should be merged into the `beta` branch.
 If commits are messy, use **squash and merge** and put a [proper commit message](#commit-message-guidelines), otherwise use **rebase and merge**.

 ### Releasing a stable version

-When beta version is tested and stable, [create a Pull Request from the `beta` to the `master` branch](https://github.com/Realytics/fork-ts-checker-webpack-plugin/compare/master...beta).
-If everything is ok, use **rebase and merge** to update the `master` branch.
-Please **do not use squash and merge commit** as it will desynchronize `master` and `beta` branches.
+Fixes and tested features from the `beta` branch can be merged with the `master` branch.
+Please ensure your branch is up to date with the `master` and then [open a Pull Request](https://github.com/Realytics/fork-ts-checker-webpack-plugin/compare/master...).